-- While sixth graders are not expected to know what courses they want to take in high school, it is important for students and parents to have a general understanding of the course offerings.
+- While sixth graders are not expected to know what courses they want to take in high school, it is important for students and parents/guardians to have a general understanding of the course offerings.
 A full list of high school courses is available at www.hcpss.org under Academics. - Students must take the Maryland Comprehensive Assessment Program (MCAP).
 Students enrolled in Algebra I, English 10, Biology, and American Government are required to participate in state assessments for each course to fulfill the requirements for a Maryland High School Diploma. - The mathematics courses taken in middle school determine the mathematics placement in high school. - High school grade point averages are reported when students apply to college.
 It is important to find the right balance between course rigor and grades. - Students must complete 75 hours of service learning.
 Most HCPSS students complete this requirement in middle school through a curricular project completed during each of the three years.

-Graduation Core Requirements Grade 9 in SY2021-22 or Later Total Number of Credits 22 English 4 credits , including: 1 credit each in English 9, 10, 11, and 12 Mathematics 4 credits and 4 years of participation including: 1 credit each in Algebra I and Geometry 2 credits beyond Geometry Science 3 credits in laboratory-based science that align to the Maryland Science Standards and the Life Science MCAP (Maryland Comprehensive Assessment Program).
+Graduation Core Requirements Grade 9 in SY2021-22 or Later Total Number of Credits 22 English 4 credits, including: 1 credit each in English 9, 10, 11, and 12 Mathematics 4 credits and 4 years of participation including: 1 credit each in Algebra I and Geometry 2 credits beyond Geometry Science 3 credits in laboratory-based science that align to the Maryland Science Standards and the Life Science MCAP (Maryland Comprehensive Assessment Program).
 Students may follow a variety of possible course pathways that allow them to acquire a breadth of scientific knowledge in one of each science disciplines of Earth Space Science, Life Science, and Physical Science.
-Social Studies 3 credits, including: 1 credit in U.S. History 1 credit in Local, State, and National Government 1 credit in World History Graduation Other Requirements Fine Arts 1 credit.
+For entering 9th graders during the 2023-2024 and beyond it is mandated that students earn their Life Science credit by taking and passing Biology or Biology G/T. Social Studies 3 credits, including: 1 credit in U.S. History 1 credit in Local, State, and National Government 1 credit in World History For entering 9th graders, during the 2023-2024 and beyond, it is mandated that students earn a social studies credit by taking and passing American Government.
+Graduation Other Requirements Fine Arts 1 credit.
 See course list on page 4 of Catalog of Approved High School Courses.
-Physical Education 1/2 credit, in Lifetime Fitness Health 1 credit, in Health Education Computer Science, Engineering, or Technology Education 1 credit .
+Physical Education 1/2 credit, in Lifetime Fitness Health 1 credit, in Health Education Computer Science, Engineering, or Technology Education 1 credit.
 See course list on page 5 of the Catalog of Approved High School Courses.
-Program Choice 2 credits in the same World Language OR 3 or more credits in a Career Academy (State-approved Career and Technical Education Program) Electives 1-2.5 credit(s) to include courses beyond requirements.
+Program Choice 2 credits in the same World Language OR 3 or more credits in a Career Academy (State-approved Career and Technical Education Program)

-\ Students are required to enroll in a mathematics course in each year of high school.
+Students are required to enroll in a mathematics course in each year of high school.
 The mathematics credits will consist of one credit in each of Algebra I and Geometry, and additional credit(s) in courses such as Algebra II and beyond that utilize algebra in a substantive way so that the students do not lose the algebraic and numerical skills achieved in earlier courses.
 Students who successfully complete high school level mathematics courses prior to high school still need to earn the required mathematics credits in high school and be enrolled in a mathematics course in each year of high school.

-Student Service Learning Student Service Requirements
+Student Service Learning

+Student Service Requirements